 Mengjia Longshan Temple

 Originally built in 1738 by Fujian immigrants, Mengjia Longshan Temple is one of the most renowned cultural attractions in Taipei.
 The temple has been damaged by fires and earthquakes multiple times over the years, but it has always been faithfully restored.
 Though the structure was built to specifically worship Guanyin, the goddess of Mercy, statues honoring over 100 other gods and goddesses can be discovered throughout.
-Built in the style of a palace complex with different five sections, the temple is guarded by mythical creatures including dragons, phoenixes, and heroes from ancient Chinese folklore.
+Built in the style of a palace complex with five different sections, the temple is guarded by mythical creatures including dragons, phoenixes, and heroes from ancient Chinese folklore.

 Datong District is home to Baoan Temple, a recipient of the UNESCO Asia-Pacific Heritage Award.
 Initially constructed as a rustic structure in the mid-1700s, the temple’s popularity inspired its transformation into the vibrant, stunning building it is today.
 Stone-carved artwork can be discovered in all of the temple’s rooms, but the oldest carvings are located in the Sanchuan Dian, or front hall, where two centuries-old dragon columns spiral towards the roof.
 An annual folk arts festival is held at the temple from March to June and features parades, opera performances, and even a free health clinic, a nod to the temple’s main god, Baosheng Dadi, renowned for his medical knowledge.